-The HS girls volleyball team looked to improve upon their 2015/2016 campaign, when they were defeated in the first round of the 1B District IV volleyball playoffs.
-Last season, the Eagles earned the #3 seed in the Columbia Valley League, but reigning CVL Coach of the Year, John Stevens, knew his girls had more in them for the 2016/2017 season.
+The HS girls volleyball team looked to improve upon their 2015 campaign, when they were defeated in the first round of the 1B District IV volleyball playoffs.
+Last season, the Lady Eagles earned the #3 seed in the Columbia Valley League, but reigning CVL Coach of the Year, John Stevens, knew his girls had more in them for the 2016 season.

-At the conclusion of the 2016/2017 season, five Eagles earned the distinguished Columbia Valley League All-League Award: Emily Hoeflein, Emma Merritt, Katie Rommel, Sofia Tervo, and Brooklyn Warren.
+At the conclusion of the 2016 season, five Lady Eagles earned the distinguished Columbia Valley League All-League Award: Emily Hoeflein, Emma Merritt, Katie Rommel, Sofia Tervo, and Brooklyn Warren.
 Coach John Stevens also repeated as the CVL Coach of the Year, his second win in a row!

 The girls also qualified for the WIAA Outstanding Scholastic Award with a combined GPA of 3.739.
 The girls narrowly missed out on the WIAA Top Scholastic Award by a mere 0.146 GPA.